WE MAY EARN A SMALL COMMISSION AT NO EXTRA COST TO YOU FROM LINKS IN THIS POST

 Use a large spoon to scoop out the spaghetti squash seeds and discard them.
 Drizzle the insides of each squash half with 1 teaspoon olive oil and rub it all over the inside, adding more oil if necessary.
 Sprinkle salt over the interiors of the squash, then place them cut-side down on the prepared baking sheet.

-Bake for 40 to 60 minutes, until the cut sides are turning golden and the interiors are easily pierced through with a fork.
+Bake for 40 to 60 minutes.
+The cut sides will turn golden and the interiors will easily be pierced through with a fork.
 Small squash will be done sooner than large squash, so keep a close eye.
 If you see the skins beginning to brown, do not stress.
 This is supposed to happen and will only enhance the flavor of the flesh.

 Once the squash is done baking, fluff the interiors with a fork.